Your privacy is important to us. It is Bodo’s policy to respect your privacy regarding any information we may collect from you through our app, Bodo.

 When you purchase Bodo, we also add you to our newsletter to provide you with information about Bodo updates (You can unsubscribe from that newsletter at any time by clicking the unsubscribe link in any of the newsletter emails you receive from us.)

-Bodo connects to Devmate’s servers and Paddle’s server upon startup to check whether there’s important information (e.g. a critical fix) about Bodo and to check for updates.
+Bodo connects to App Center’s servers and Paddle’s server upon startup to check whether there’s important information (e.g. a critical fix) about Bodo and to check for updates.

 It also transmits your license information (including your license key, email address, and an anonymous unique identifier for your Mac), to e.g. check eligibility for free upgrades and validate your license.

-In addition, Bodo sends anonymous usage data to Devmate, that data is only used to count the number of installs, collect crash reports, general location of our users, etc.
+In addition, Bodo sends anonymous usage data to App Center, that data is only used to collect crash reports.

 Bodo sends usage data to Mixpanel.
 This data is about how you use Bodo itself (e.g. which part of the application is the most used, which action is performed the most), but not about any information related to your work stored in Jira.
 This data is linked to your email address, and name if available.
 The only use of this analytics is to be able to get in touch with you in order to improve Bodo.